 Over the course of the two sessions participants will DELve into the rich materials archived on the Pillow interactive site and explore a wide range of innovative and multi-modal teaching strategies including LMA analysis, re-construction practices, embodied research, and collaborative dance making.
 In addition, Norton Owen, Director of Preservation, will guide us on a personalized virtual tour of the Pillow Interactive site.

-Learning will occur via ZOOM, independent and collaborative work, video viewing, access to online materials and resources, group discussion and feedback, curriculum design activities, independent research and one-on-one mentoring.
-Participants will walk away with concrete tools and resources in order to utilize the extensive collection of catalogued dance videos, podcasts and lectures/articles to design lesson plans for elementary through college level learners.
+Learning will occur via ZOOM, independent and collaborative work, video viewing, access to online materials and resources, group discussion and feedback, curriculum design activities, independent research, and one-on-one mentoring.
+Participants will walk away with concrete tools and resources in order to utilize the extensive collection of cataloged dance videos, podcasts and lectures/articles to design lesson plans for elementary through college-level learners.

 Join DEL at the Pillow in the Zoom room as we explore a choreographer’s voice through the Dance Education Laboratory (DEL) model, which emphasizes a comprehensive and inclusive approach to embodied learning.
 Highly experienced DEL facilitators will guide you through an exploration and investigation of a choreographer’s work through multiple entry points in order to design accessible lessons and activities for all dance learners.